Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• summary (string, required): The event title
+• summary (string, required): Event title/name

-• startDateTime (string, required): Event start time in ISO 8601 format (e.g., 2024-01-15T10:00:00-05:00)
+• startDateTime (string, required): Start time in ISO 8601 format (e.g., "2024-01-15T10:00:00-05:00")

 • description (string, optional): Detailed event description

-• timeZone (string, optional): Timezone identifier (e.g., America/New_York)
+• timeZone (string, optional): Event timezone (e.g., "America/New_York")

-• sendUpdates (string, optional): Notification preference (all, externalOnly, or none)
+• sendUpdates (string, optional): Notification preference - "all", "externalOnly", or "none"

 update_event

-Modifies an existing calendar event, allowing changes to any event property.
+Modifies an existing calendar event.

 Parameters: